Estimated Reading Time: 5 Minutes

 You just arrived at the international airport in Costa Rica.
 As soon as you walk outside arrivals, 10 guys jump on you, trying to help you with your suitcases.
-Of course, they want to get paid for their services, how much should you pay them?
+Of course, they want to be paid for their services.
+How much should you pay them?

-You’re having a great lunch with friends in this fish restaurant in Jaco Beach and the service is outstanding.
-Should you tip at all and how much?
+You’re having a great lunch with friends at this fish restaurant in Jaco Beach, and the service is outstanding.
+Should you tip at all, and how much?

 “Propina” is the right word for a tip in Costa Rica.
 A 10% service charge is customary in most parts of the world.
-Well, in Costa Rica, the 10% propina is not customary, its LAW.
+In Costa Rica, the 10% propina is not customary; it’s LAW.
+Our Law No. 4946, enacted in 1972, establishes the right to a 10% tip for workers in restaurants, bars, and similar establishments.
+This 10% is included in the bill as “Service 10%” and is not an additional tip the customer must add.

-In all restaurants and bars, the service charge of 10% will show on your invoice as Imp.
-Servicio and is charged over the total sum of the products consumed.
-The 13% IVA (or VAT in English) is calculated after the 10% service tax is added.
-So you pay the sum of the products + 10% + 13%.
+The 13% IVA – Impuesto al Valor Agregado (or VAT – Value Added Tax in English) is calculated after adding the 10% service tax.
+So you pay the sum of consumed products + 10% + 13%.

 Restaurant and bar employees

-In Costa Rica, restaurant and bar employees are on a minimum salary, which includes their social security.
-Service charges or tips are ALWAYS included in your bill.
-Therefore there is no need to tip on top of the bill unless the service was outstanding.
-It is quite customary to leave any loose change as a tip.
-Be aware that lots of smart waiters give you plenty of unnecessary loose change so you can leave a generous tip without noticing.
+In Costa Rica, restaurant and bar employees have a minimum salary.
+The tip is supposed to be “earned” by giving you extraordinary service.
+But that’s not the case in Costa Rica; service charges or tips are ALWAYS included in your bill.
+Therefore, there is no need to tip on top of the bill unless the service is outstanding.
+It is pretty customary to leave any loose change as a tip.
+Be aware that many smart waiters give you plenty of unnecessary loose change, so you can leave a generous tip without noticing.

-I have also seen waiters not to return change if you pay them cash, just taking for granted that the difference is an extra tip.
-Don’t fall for that story as it is unacceptable.
+I have also seen waiters not return change if you pay them cash, taking for granted that the difference is an extra tip.
+Don’t fall for that story; it is unacceptable.

 Taxi drivers

-Tipping taxi drivers isn’t really necessary unless you use the same driver all the time.
-Lots of expats ask a driver they feel comfortable with for their cellphone number so they can use him/her as a private driver.
+Tipping taxi drivers isn’t necessary unless you always use the same driver.
+Many expats ask a driver they feel comfortable with for their cellphone number so they can use him/her as a private driver.
 In that case, it’s a good habit to tip them without overdoing it.
-10 – 15% should be sufficient when they’re nice to you, when they don’t take the long way to get you home or when they help you with your luggage.
+10 – 15% should be sufficient when they’re nice to you, don’t take the long way to get you home, or help you with your luggage.

 Guachiman

-In Costa Rica, when you park your car on the street, even when there is a parking meter, you will find someone watching over a bunch of cars.
+In Costa Rica, when you park your car on the street, even with a parking meter, you will find someone watching over a bunch of cars.
 We call them a guachiman (Watchman).
-If you don’t give them any money, next time you go to that same place, they might scratch your car.
-200 – 300 Colones should be sufficient to keep them happy and they will watch your car next time too.
+If you don’t give them any money, they might scratch your car the next time you go to that same place.
+If you look foreign, they’ll remember you and your vehicle.
+200 – 300 Colones should be sufficient to keep them happy, and they will watch your car next time, too.

 Tour guides and dive masters